dbow/futureplate/README.md

     * Just plain CSS.
     * Preprocessors, etc. can be added easily as desired.
-    * CSS Modules (nice compromise between CSS and inline styles).
+    * CSS Modules provide modular (component-scoped classes) and reusable (composable) CSS that brings order to the global scope and explicitly ties CSS into the components hierarchy while still just being simple CSS files.

 * Development flow

-    * Styles hot reload on change during development.
     * All JS uses ES6 syntax.

 * Tests